swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/index.md

 .product(name: "ServiceLifecycle", package: "swift-service-lifecycle")
 ```

-Example `Package.swift` file with `ServiceLifecycle` as a dependency:
+The following example `Package.swift` illustrates a package with `ServiceLifecycle` as a dependency:

 ```swift
 // swift-tools-version:6.0